Recognizing and Controlling Cicada Killer Wasps in Des Moines, IA

 What are the signs of a cicada killer wasp infestation?

-There are several “red lights” that can suggest an infestation of cicada killer wasps in Des Moines.
+There are several “red flags” that can suggest an infestation of cicada killer wasps in Des Moines.
 For example, noting small granular dirt mounds that range from 2” to 5” high can be a clue.
-If you see a hole, about that’s the size of a finger, at the foot of a mound of grainy dirt, it could be an indication.
+If you see a hole that’s about the size of a finger, at the foot of a mound of grainy dirt, it could be an indication.
 You won’t find these nests in moist soil as they’re usually located in dry spots or underneath weeds, long grass, or growing flowers.